 Sonja Kill Memorial Hospital is a newish hospital opened by a group of German foundations and Hope Worldwide.
 Despite its slightly ominous name, it is the best hospital on the coast, with state-of-the-art equipment and international doctors on site.
 While the hospital’s mission is to help children and expectant mothers, it will also treat expats (and not just of the mother-and-child variety).
 Patients are charged on a sliding scale, and foreigners are expected to pay $20 for a consultation with a Western doctor.

 National Road 3 (6km west of Kampot, close to the road to Bokor mountain), Kampot

 T: 012 738 888; 092 210 599

-Dr. Dimitri Scuffi, a Swiss doctor who has worked at Phnom Penh Royal Hospital and more recently at Sonja Kill, has set up his own practice in Kampot, the Sok San Clinic and Maternity.
+Dr. Dimitri Scuffi, a Swiss doctor who has worked at Phnom Penh Royal Hospital and more recently at Sonja Kill, has set up his own practice in Kampot, behind the Borey Bokor Hotel.
 He is a board-certified doctor and surgeon in Switzerland, where he practiced until 2014.
 He speaks English, French, Italian, German, and some Spanish and can handle everything from small complaints to major surgery.
-He’s move locations so please note the new address below.

 The eye clinic at the back of Kampot Referral Hospital has a good reputation among Kampot expats for taking care of minor ophthalmology issues.
 For more serious problems, it’s recommended to take a drive to the Takeo Eye Hospital, which is 86 km away but offers a higher standard of care and is under the supervision of a German doctor.
 For everything else, locals recommend heading to Phnom Penh.